Army of Africa (Spain): Spanish Morocco

 Spanish Morocco was the closest Spanish colonial territory to mainland Spain and the most difficult to control.
 A major Moroccan revolt against both Spanish and French colonial rule began in 1921, with the destruction of a Spanish army at Annual.
 The Rif tribes were finally subdued only with difficulty by substantial Franco-Spanish forces after several years of fighting.

 Background and origins

-Spain maintained garrisons in its two Moroccan coastal enclaves of Melilla from the fifteenth century onwards and Ceuta (which despite having been Portuguese since 1415, chose to be the only Portuguese territory to side with the Spanish Empire after Portugal won back its independence in 1640 — due to the Iberian Union of 1580-1640).
+Spain maintained garrisons in the Moroccan coastal exclaves of Melilla from the fifteenth century onwards and Ceuta (which despite having been Portuguese since 1415, chose to be the only Portuguese territory to side with the Spanish Empire after Portugal won back its independence in 1640 – due to the Iberian Union of 1580-1640).
 At different times these were made up of sailors, disciplinary companies, marine infantry, free companies and detachments from metropolitan units.
 The Spanish Army of Africa can be said to have originated as a permanent institution with the establishment in 1893 of the Regimiento de África N° 1 (1st African Infantry Regiment).